-Pots and pans should have thick, smooth, flat bottoms (Fig. 2.2).
+Pots and pans should have thick, smooth, flat bottoms (Fig. 2-2).
 This allows the maximum heat transfer from the hob to the pan, making cooking quick and energy efficient.
+Never use a round-bottomed wok, even with a stand.